What Is An RC Quadrocopter

 If you can dream up a use for an "eye in the sky" - chances are there is an AP specific quadrocopter that can perform the task.
 Moreover, with all the electronic sophistication and on-board autopilot systems providing a very stable and pinpoint fixed position hands off hover; they give the operator/pilot the freedom and ability to concentrate fully on camera control if he/she so chooses.

-One of the most common questions I keep getting asked almost daily right now is "what's the best ready to fly quadrocopter or multi rotor for taking pictures and video?
+One of the most common questions I get asked almost daily is "what's the best ready to fly quadrocopter / drone for taking pictures and video?

-There are certainly all kinds out there, but right now, there is one brand that leads the pack in almost all areas...
+There are too many brands and models these days with a saturated market, but right now in my opinion, there is one brand that leads the pack in almost all areas...

-The DJI Mavic Pro 2, Air 2, & Mini quad copters are without question, the current top rated & best selling aerial imaging quads on the market right now.
-They include everything you need such as the 4k video camera and stabilization gimbal, as well as various "bundle packages" based on your specific imaging needs & budget.
+The DJI Mavic 3 Pro, Air 3, Mini, Flip & Neo quad copters are without question, the current top rated & best selling aerial imaging quads on the market today.
+They include everything you need such as the 4k video camera, stabilization gimbal, follow-me features as well as various "bundle packages" based on your specific imaging needs & budget.

-Combine all that with DJI's obstacle avoidance technology, and anyone can successfully fly a DJI Mavic while creating breathtaking aerial imagery.
+Combine all that with DJI's obstacle avoidance technology, follow-me modes, long range video transmission makes it possible for anyone to successfully fly a DJI quadcopter while creating breathtaking aerial imagery.

 These were a short lived experiment.
 I thought they would be more popular because they could hover inverted and perform true 3D flight similar to what conventional collective pitch RC helicopters can perform.
 They worked very well, but never "took off" in the marketplace.
 If you wanted to understand what makes them different from conventional quads, I have an entire writeup on 3D Quadrotors.